Cuisine of the Thirteen Colonies: Delaware Valley and Mid-Atlantic region

-The Quakers emigrated to the New World from the northern English Midlands during the 17th century, and eventually settled primarily in the Delaware Valley.
+The Quakers emigrated to the New World from the East Midlands during the 17th century, and eventually settled primarily in the Delaware Valley.
 They were similar to the Puritans in the strictness that they applied to everyday life, though their religious teachings were far different.
 Their food was plain and simple.
 Excessive consumption was discouraged and failure to eat or drink moderately was punished with public acts of criticism.

 William Penn was the founder of Pennsylvania and an important figure in the development of the Quaker movement, and he encouraged frugality in his followers with advice such as, "If thou rise with an appetite thou are sure never to sit down without one".
 The Quakers, like the Puritans, encountered an abundance of food in the New World: forests rich with game and berries, streams teeming with fish, and abundant flocks of birds.
 Still, the asceticism persevered.

 Many Quakers avoided eating butter as a form of self-mortification, and the most eccentric followers would avoid tea and meat.
 The idealist and pacifist ideas of the Quakers also encouraged many to boycott products that were considered to be tainted by sin.
 This included butter, due to its role in raising war taxes, and coffee, because it was produced by slave labor.

 Eating habits were more egalitarian than those of either the Puritans or the Virginian Anglicans.
 At meals, entire households would dine at the same table, including children and servants.